hyra-network/Scribe-Ledger/README.md

 ### Development

-For development, use the provided development script:
+For development, use the provided development and testing scripts:

 ```bash
 # Development commands